AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

 1. Reads from the schedule program dataset for schedule program records, filtering by the date of the schedule.

-   Only works for programs 24 hours to 48 hours in the past.
+   Only works for programs that occurred 24 hours to 48 hours in the past.

 2. Reads the media close events from the media dataset, filtering by date and by the XDM path in the schedule program records.